tomfa/mdmaker/README.md

 Available variables are:
 - `author`: The author of the post
-- `body`: The markdown generated body of the post
+- `content`: The markdown generated body of the post
-- `date`: The post date
+- `date`: The post date formatted as `yyyy-mm-dd`
 - `excerpt`: The excerpt of the post
 - `slug`: The url slug of the original post
 - `title`: The title of the post
+- `image`: The featured image of the article